-This data set provides import values of edible products (food and beverages) entering U.S. ports and their origin of shipment.
-Data are from the U.S. Department of Commerce, U.S. Census Bureau.
-Food and beverage import values are compiled by calendar year into food groups corresponding to major commodities or level of processing.
+The U.S. Food Imports data set provides import values of edible products (food and beverages) entering U.S. ports and the products’ origin of shipment.
+Data include commodities from all countries of origin and are from the U.S. Department of Commerce, U.S. Census Bureau.
+Food and beverage import values are compiled by calendar year into food groups, corresponding to major commodities or level of processing.
 At least 10 years of annual data are included, enabling users to track long-term patterns.

 Census Bureau data are categorized based on a coding system, established by the World Customs Organization, called the International Harmonized Commodity Coding and Classification System, or simply Harmonized System (HS).
 HS is an international standard for world trade at two-digit, four-digit, and six-digit levels.
 For example, 02 = meat and edible meat offal; 0201 = meat of bovine animals, fresh or chilled; and 020130 = bovine cuts, boneless, fresh or chilled.

 Each country has the option of supplementing the international HS codes with greater detail.
 The United States adopted a 10-digit code system and began using the system for U.S. trade on January 1, 1989.
 Import codes, known as the Harmonized Tariff Schedule of the United States (HTS), are administered by the U.S. International Trade Commission (USITC).
 (See Background Information for U.S. Agricultural Trade Data for more information on U.S. and international trade coding systems.)

 The import categories included in this data product were selected at the HS-6 code level and cover all food groups in the ERS Food Availability (Per Capita) Data System.

 Of the HS-2 groupings used to classify agricultural commodities and products, the following 20 HS-2 codes were selected as foods and beverages:

 HS 02 Meat, edible

 HS 07 Edible vegetables